This page has details of support available from the London Borough of Harrow, the Government, companies and charities.

 If your child attends a school in Harrow and you'd like to apply for a school clothing grant, you'll need to contact the school directly.
 For more information on how to do this see Help with the cost of school clothing.

 Follow the links below to find out about:

 - Travel grants for children aged 8 to 16 attending a school outside of Harrow

 - Travel grants for students aged 16 to 19 attending a school at least 3 miles from home

 If you are on a low income you may be entitled to Council Tax Support.
 Find out by using the Entitlement calculator.

-You should also check if you qualify for any discounts or exemptions depending on if the residents in your household meet certain criteria.
+You should also check if you qualify for any discounts or exemptions.
+Qualifying depends on whether residents in your household meet certain criteria.
 For a full list see Council Tax discounts and exemptions.

 We have put together a list of organisations that offer Debt advice and financial support